That depression and anxiety to generation Z - California18

-Mexico City.- 77 per cent of the people who belong to generation Z are undergoing treatment to address anxiety and depression issues, warned the mental health company Cuéntame.
+CDMX.- 77 percent of the people who belong to generation Z are undergoing treatment to address anxiety and depression issues, as advised by the mental health company Cuéntame.

 These health problems even outnumber the number of cases presented by groups of other ages.